alt3/cakephp-swagger/README.md

     }
     ```

-> Please make sure that AssetMiddleware is loaded inside `Application.php` or all swagger page assets will 404.
+> Also make sure that AssetMiddleware is loaded inside `Application.php` or all Swagger page assets will 404.

 ## Installation check